codynova/react-llm-fiber/packages/runtime/README.md

 # @react-llm-fiber/runtime

-React-agnostic contracts and helpers for react-llm-fiber.
+Framework-agnostic contracts and helpers for react-llm-fiber.

 - **Readable public API**: `Delta` with `type` discriminant
 - **Compact wire**: `WireDelta` with short keys and codecs